 Q: How will I know what is being taught?

-Our Enrichment instructors send parents a weekly summary of what was done in class that day and includes photos.
-This is sent on our private member email group and saved to a shared drive for future access.
-These summaries are intended to help parents create a clear record for their homeschool portfolios.
-Additionally, all work product created in classes are stored in a Main Lesson Book that parents can review, borrow mid-year, and keep at the end of the year.
+Our instructors create summaries of what was done in class and include photos.
+The summaries are saved to a shared drive for future access.
+These summaries are intended to help parents create a clear record of their homeschool portfolios.
+Additionally, all work products created in programs are stored in a Main Lesson Book that parents can review, borrow mid-year, and keep at the end of the year.
 The Main Lesson Books stay at Coop for continued use through a program year but are a valuable resource to parents in states that must check in with their local homeschool officials.

-Q: What Curricula is used in Enrichment Classes?
+Q: What Curricula are used in Tuesday Enrichment Classes?

-The model for our program includes multi-graded class sets that each serve three grade levels.
-The curricula we’ve developed in house also cycles every three years, modeling the Waldorf Steiner-style of cycling content as an individual grows.
-For example, a child who starts in Kindergarten will cycle back to the first year curricula when she reaches third grade.
-But that child’s experience of the curricula content will change as she sees it from a new perspective and with different lesson techniques.
+The model for this program includes multi-graded class sets that each serve three grade levels.
+The Unit Studies we’ve developed in-house also cycle every three years.
+For example, a child who starts Kindergarten will cycle back to the first year of work when she reaches third grade.
+However, that child’s experience of the content will change as she sees it from a new perspective and with different lesson techniques.